freegazaorg/freegazaorg.github.io/about-us/who-we-are.md

 Col. Ann Wright, (US)

 Ann is a twenty-nine-year veteran of the U.S. Army and U.S. Army Reserves who retired as a colonel.
 She served sixteen years in the U.S. Diplomatic Corps in U.S. Embassies in Nicaragua, Grenada, Somalia, Uzbekistan, Kyrgyzstan, Sierra Leone, Micronesia, Afghanistan, and Mongolia.
 She was deputy ambassador in the last four embassies where she served.
+Ann was a passenger on board Challenger 1, the Free Gaza boat in Freedom Flotilla I when the flotilla was attacked on May 31, 2010, and has written and spoken many times about the morning of the attack.

 ## Board of advisors